BearKidsTeam/ballance-wiki/en/items/wiki.md

 ## Brief introduction

-Ballance Wiki use MediaWiki hosted by jxpxxzj to be its platform.
+Ballance Wiki use MediaWiki to be its platform, and it is hosted by jxpxxzj.
 Ballance Wiki's ambition is creating a wiki including all aspects of the knowledge related to Ballance.

 This wiki is under construction.
 The first step is finishing Chinese version.
 The pages written in English are rare.